Developer's Guide

 How to Run:

-extract.js. - Make sure you have set your
+extract.mjs. - Make sure you have set your

-TABS_API_KEYenvironment variable. - Run the script from your terminal:
+TABSTACK_API_KEYenvironment variable. - Run the script from your terminal:

-node extract.js.
+node extract.mjs.

-This example uses the popular requests library in Python.
+This example uses the Tabstack Python SDK.

 import os